leftidev/cpp-Gravity-Gizmo/README.md

 What?
 -----
 This repo contains Gravity Gizmo.
 This is a game I originally developed in Python and Pygame.
-The game is under development and going to be re-programmed in C++, using GEngine.
+I am going to re-program the game in C++, using GEngine.
+NOTE: In very early stages of development.

 - GEngine is a 2D game engine, based on SDL2 and OpenGL
 - SDL2 (Simple DirectMedia Layer) is used for handling input, audio, windowing and text